Open University

 Select the class(es) you would like to attend from the Chico State schedule of courses available on the Chico State class schedule.
 The info needed for the Add/Drop form is noted here:

-First-time Chico State students will be emailed your student ID number, which is needed to self certify, and instructions to claim your student account.
+If you are a first time Chico State student, you will be emailed your student ID number and instructions to claim your account.
 Please allow 1-2 business days to receive this email.

 Step 4: Pay Fees Once Enrollment is Complete

-After you receive your enrollment confirmation email, log into your Student Center to pay course fees and self certify your vaccination status if you haven't already done so.
+After you receive your enrollment confirmation email, log into your Student Center to pay course fees or call 530-898-6105.

 Open University Fees

-- Open University fees are $302/unit.* A $10 late fee will be charged for any registrations after February 16.
+• Open University fees are $302/unit.* A $10 late fee will be charged for any registrations after the 20th day of the term.

 Special Eligibility Requirements & Restrictions